rroels/pinebook-pro-nvme-luks/README.md

 # pinebook-pro-nvme-luks

-Since at the time of writing, the pinebook pro can not boot from NVME directly.
-As a workaround, we leave the boot partition on the eMMC and move everything else to an encrypted NMVE partition.
+The goal of this guide is to have the Pinebook Pro boot from an encrypted NVME drive.
+While it is not rocket science, there is no installer or tool that will set everything up for you.
+This page will describe the steps needed to do it manually.
+At the time of writing, the pinebook pro can not boot from NVME directly.
+As a workaround, we leave the boot partition on the eMMC and move everything else (everything except uboot and the "/boot" dir) to an encrypted NMVE partition.

 A lot of this guide is based on the script found [here](https://gitlab.manjaro.org/manjaro-arm/applications/manjaro-arm-installer/-/issues/22), by Yahe.
 However, this doesn't work for newer versions of Manjaro (e.g. with plymouth), so this procedure is slightly more up-to-date (but more manual work).